 Criminal offenses are divided into two categories: misdemeanors, which are less serious, and felonies, which are more serious.
 While you may hear some jurisdictions using slightly different terminology, the basic distinction between misdemeanors and felonies remains the same.
 But is it possible for misdemeanor charges to turn into felony charges after you’ve been arrested in Utah?
 On the other hand, if you’ve been charged with a felony, can the charges be reduced to the misdemeanor level?
-Criminal defense attorney Darwin Overson explains how criminal charges can become more (or less) severe after a defendant is arrested.
+Salt Lake City criminal defense lawyer Darwin Overson explains how criminal charges can become more (or less) severe after a defendant is arrested.

 How a Misdemeanor Charge Can Be Raised to a Felony